 Great Moments in British History in St. Augustine

 Hate to disappoint you, but, there aren't many.
 I think most of the moments of British History that we have are pretty sad because they involve a lot of warfare and disappointment.
 Remember the Boston Tea Party?
 My goodness, what a mess that was.
 Don't even get me started on Benedict Arnold.

 But what a blessing to have any British history at all in Florida, especially right here in St. Augustine.
 So what are our great moments in British history?

 You've heard us say this before, that St. Augustine is a town so nice the Spanish ruled us twice.
 Well, in between those Spanish periods, you had a period of time where the English called the town their home away from home.
 This happened when the Spanish ceded Florida to England as part of the Treaty of Paris concluding the Seven Years War.
 This event is marked each year by a ceremony at the Castillo de San Marcos.
-The ceremony has all the pomp and circumstance that makes people go nuts when there's a royal wedding and typically happens in the Spring.
+The ceremony has all the pomp and circumstance that makes people go nuts when there's a royal wedding -- it typically happens in the spring.

 Although they may seem to be two separate things, English history is Celtic history.
 After all, the Celts lived throughout the UK and unequivocally affected the culture.
 Celts also existed in regions in Spain, meaning the Spanish who first settled St. Augustine also had some Celtic heritage.
 To honor the Celtic heritage throughout Florida, St. Augustine plays host to the annual Celtic Festival.
 During the event, multiple vendors set up camp at Francis Field pushing their very Celtic wares including Celtic jewelry, home decor, apparel, and delicious goods.
 Spectators can also enjoy some stateside Highland Games.
-Expect lots of British food served like shepherd's pie and Scotch eggs.
+Expect lots of British food served such as shepherd's pie and Scotch eggs.